pyauth/requests-http-signature/README.rst

 identifiers are signed for body-less requests such as GET.
 The ``Date`` header is set if it is absent.
-In addition, the ``Authorization`` header is signed if it is present, and for requests with bodies (such as POST), the ``Content-Digest`` header is set to the SHA256 of the request body using the format described in the `IETF Digest Fields draft RFC <https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-digest-headers>`_ and signed.
+In addition, the ``Authorization`` header is signed if it is present, and for requests with bodies (such as POST), the ``Content-Digest`` header is set to the SHA256 of the request body using the format described in the `IETF Digest Fields draft <https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-digest-headers>`_ and signed.
 To add other headers to the signature, pass an array of header names in the ``covered_component_ids`` keyword argument.
 See the `API documentation <https://pyauth.github.io/requests-http-signature/#id3>`_ for the full list of options and details.